Continued from part 8, on the gospel as a message of triumph

 What Jesus is doing right now is creating a new nation out of all the old ones, to carry out his Great Commission (1 Peter 2:9)—and this happens geometrically until there is nothing left for us to do (Revelation 11:15).

 The telos of the gospel is to fully establish God’s kingdom on earth to the exclusion of all others, imposing divine dominion onto the world through a perfect human ruler—Jesus—via his people’s representation.
-God’s kingdom ultimately replaces the world, the fallen human dominion, by transforming it (Revelation 11:15)—and this is inherently earth-bound.
+God’s kingdom ultimately replaces the world, the fallen human dominion, by transforming it—and this is inherently earth-bound.
 The Great Commission is at the heart of this:

-When we pray, “Your kingdom come and your will be done on earth as in heaven” (Matthew 6:10), we are not asking for God to remember his promise of the eschaton—we are asking him to help us fulfill the Great Commission and establish his kingdom on earth.
+When we pray, “Your kingdom come and your will be done on earth as in heaven” (Matthew 6:10), this is not a pious nod to the eschaton.
+We aren’t asking for the inevitable—that God someday fulfill his long-term promise, as if he could fail in that regard.
+We are asking for God’s intervention in the present.
+We are asking him to help us fulfill the Great Commission and establish his kingdom on earth.